top of page

 The problem with both trying to teach the child to read something too advanced for their readiness level, and working with a dog on a stay too advanced for their skill level, is that you’re setting the learner up for failure.
 And anyone, whether human or canine, who feels pressured to do something they’re truly not capable doing is likely to get frustrated, shut down, and be resistant to learning in the future.

 Remember also that dogs are individuals and you need to tailor your expectations to your dog and not compare their capabilities to other dogs.
 There are dogs at my training club that have no problem repeatedly running the same agility course and seem to enjoy every run.
-This is in contrast to what I’ve learned about Whimsy – she’s good for two or three repetitions and then we’re done.
-Any more and I’ll stress her out and she will quit on me.
+This is in contrast to what I’ve learned about Whimsy: she’s good for two or three repetitions and then we’re done.
+Any more than that is likely to stress her out and she will quit on me.

 All of this applies to training a dog specific skills, but it also applies to training with a goal to change emotions, such as working with dog separation training.
 My clients will desperately want to make progress with their dog’s ability to be left alone.
 It’s tempting to want to train 2 or 3 times a day 7 days a week to get to their goal faster.
 But this can backfire, cause additional stress and make progress go slower, or even go backwards.

 So know your dog and train the way that keeps them happy.
-If you see signs your dog is anxious you know you’re putting too much pressure on your dog in your training.
+If you see signs your dog is anxious you know you’re putting too much pressure on your dog during training sessions.
 Going slower will make training success go faster!

 Do you need help training your dog?
 I offer virtual consultations for separation anxiety resolution, as well as for other behavioral issues or training needs.